muhkuhxy/trainingstimer/README.md

 trainingstimer
 ==============

-be your own gym timer app
+you are your own gym timer app